lukeender/IoTWeatherStation/README.md

 * OneWire for DHT and DS18B20 comms
 * Dallas Temperature for the DS18B20
 * ESP8266WiFi.h library included in ESP8266 Arduino IDE package

+## Data viewer

+If you are interested in the weather data inside my room and outside my window, you can view the live data [here](https://thingspeak.com/channels/214866)